 KitchenAid and Kenwood are among the most popular stand mixer brands, and for a good reason.
-They’re known and loved for their performance, reliability, and easy access to new attachments as well as spare parts.
+They’re known and loved for their performance, reliability, and easy access to new attachments and accessories.

 If you’re unsure whether you should choose one brand or another, this KitchenAid vs. Kenwood comparison is a good read.

 Stand mixers are loved by foodies all over the world, but perhaps especially by those who enjoy baking.
 With the right attachments, however, there’s no limit of their capabilities.
 From shredding to grinding and pasta-making, stand mixers can do it all.

 - Introducing Kenwood